etsy/logstash-forwarder/README.md

 * `-cmd-port`: Default 42586.
 The management port number.
 * `-log-file`: Log file name.
-* `-num-workers`: Default 2xCPU.
-If this becomes overwhelming, reduce this to a smaller number, eg 5 or 10.
 * `-pid-file`: Default lumberjack.pid.
 PID file name.
 * `-temp-dir`: Temp dir to store files.
 This needs to be on the same filesystem as your `-progress-file`.
-* `-threads`: Default 1.
+* `-threads`: Default 2xCPU.
 The number of OS threads to run.
 * `-http`: A port to listen on to expose the internal state of the process, including memory states and the position of files which are being followed.